You can translate the document:

 Persisting Denodo logs

 • Use volumes to persist logs.
-In this scenario, you need to create a persistent volume for the /opt/denodo/logs, but please consider that if you have multiple containers logging to this volume you can have conflicts with the log files.
+In this scenario, a persistent volume must be created for the /opt/denodo/logs directory, but please consider that if multiple containers are logging to this volume there may be conflicts in writing to the files.

 • Change the log configuration (log4j2.xml files) to output data to the standard output stream by using a ConsoleAppender.
-If you are redirecting multiple logs to the standard output you should modify the PatternLayout to include a reference to the component that has produced that log entry.
-This is the default log mechanism supported by container engines and implies that you will need to use their tools to check the application logs.
+Note that the Denodo provided entrypoint scripts perform this configuration by default.
+If multiple logs are redirected to standard output it is recommended to modify the PatternLayout to include a reference to the component that has produced the log entry.
+This is the default log mechanism supported by container engines and implies that it will be necessary to use the container engine’s tools to check the application logs (for example, using “docker logs -f <container>” or “kubectl logs -f <pod> -c <container>”).

-For instance, in order to redirect the vdp.log file content to the standard output so docker logs can show you the lines, you can just replace the Root logger content in the Log4j configuration file /opt/denodo/conf/vdp/log4j2.xml:
+For instance, in order to redirect the vdp.log file content to the standard output so docker logs will display the container logs, the Root logger content in the Log4j configuration file /opt/denodo/conf/vdp/log4j2.xml:

 ...